ARC-OPT/wbc/paper.md

 # ROS 2 integration and Python Bindings

-The WBC library is integrated with ros2\_control\footnote{https://control.ros.org/humble/}.
+The WBC library is integrated with ros2\_control\footnote{\url{https://control.ros.org/humble}}.
 Every controller, which is represented as a separate ros 2 controller here, connects its output to the central Whole-Body controller, which sets up and solves and the QP.
 Typical control rates for the WBC are 500Hz - 1Khz.
 Most configuration options are exposed to ROS 2, and the WBC problem can be configured using .yaml configuration files.

+Additionally, Python bindings for most of the library functions are available~\footnote{\url{https://github.com/ARC-OPT/wbc_py}}.

 The ARC-OPT library for Whole-Body Control has been used in various scientific works [@Mronga2022],[@Mronga2021],[@Mronga2020],[@Popescu2022], and evaluated on different robots, like, e.g., the RH5 humanoid [@Eer2021DesignAA] shown in Figure \ref{fig:rh5}.